Cyclic iron tetra N-heterocyclic carbenes: Catalysis

 The iron tetracarbene complexes were found to be active as electrochemical CO_{2} reduction catalysts in which CO_{2} is converted to the industrially relevant feedstock CO, aziridation catalysts to synthesize organic azide pharmaceutical precursor molecules and epoxidation catalysts to convert alkenes into reactive epoxides.

 These mechanisms appear to benefit from the variable oxidation state of the metal center, allowing for substrates to attach and detach, and the reactivity is tunable by directly changing the "backbone" or the general structure of the NHC carbene, as envisioned above.
 This can lead to improved yields, reaction rates, as well as selectivities, therefore demonstrating a benefit of choosing the tetracarbene platform to target industrially relevant reactivities.

-As an illustrative example for an industrally relevant application, the following simplified reaction mechanism proposed for electrocatalytic CO_{2} reduction is provided as an illustrative example.
+As an illustrative example for an industrially relevant application, the following simplified reaction mechanism proposed for electrocatalytic CO_{2} reduction is provided as an illustrative example.

 Electrochemical CO_{2} reduction mechanism proposed for a catalytic cycle using a cyclic iron tetracarbene.